Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 This one is not so much about the cheapest time to fly to China, but the cheapest way.

-In my experience, Trip is one of the best aggregators (online travel agencies) because it specializes in China.
+In my experience, Trip is the best flight aggregator (online travel agency) because it specializes in China.
 The other ones don’t, or the sites aren’t in English.

 Tap on the button below to find some of the cheapest China flights.